Visit us to meet an Eagle Owl, Barn Owl, American Kestrel, Lanner Falcon, and a Hooded Vulture!Read more

 There are more fascinating finds at the Town Museum, hosted in one of only two surviving 17th Century houses in Tewkesbury.
 A visit to the John Moore Museum will reveal an extensive natural history collection featuring specimens of the mammals and birds native to our countryside, woodlands, wetlands and farmland.

-A walk further along the Vintage & Antiques Trail will take you along Church Street and Barton Street where you can explore Tewkesbury's famous network of alleyways and the medieval old town.
+A walk further along the Heritage Trail will take you along Church Street and Barton Street where you can explore Tewkesbury's famous network of alleyways and the medieval old town.

 High Street Shopping

 From there, head to the High Street where you'll find an eclectic mix of shops to explore ranging from familiar brand names to specialist independent retailers who will be more than happy to share their expertise and help you find exactly what you’re looking for.

 When it’s time for a drink and a bite to eat, there is an extensive choice of cafes, tea rooms, pubs, take-aways and restaurants.

 Don't forget to try our world famous Tewkesbury Mustard!
 It has been used for centuries to add a fiery kick to a host of savoury dishes.